IvanFarkas/Threejs-TS/README.md

 code .
 ```

+## Models
+Most of the models can be found at https://sbcode.net/extra_html/models/[file name] like https://sbcode.net/extra_html/models/saplingTree.glb

+## Images
+Most of the images can be found at https://sbcode.net/extra_html/img/[file name] like https://sbcode.net/extra_html/img/grid.png

 ## Branches

 The default **master** branch does not include **Stats.js**, **Dat.GUI**, **Socket.IO** or many of the other libraries demonstrated throughout the course.